 Assessment considerations.
 The AI pollock assessment does not show a strong retrospective bias, and fits to the age composition data well.
-There is a concern as the 2020 bottom trawl survey was not conducted due to COVID-19 restrictions, however the analysis conducted by Meaghan Bryan and presented in September does not reflect a need for increased concern given the missing data.
+There is however a lack of recent fishery and survey age composition data in the model leading to a larger degree of uncertainty in the model performance.

 Population dynamics considerations.
 Female spawning biomass is currently estimated to be at B47% and given low exploitation expected to continue to increase even at lower than average recruitment.
 The authors have no concerns with this stock concerning population dynamics.